-Code of Practice 5.2.2: Cyanide transporters are required to implement appropriate emergency response plans and capabilities and employ adequate measures for cyanide management.
-(GGMC)
+Cyanide transporters are required to implement appropriate emergency response plans and capabilities and employ adequate measures for cyanide management.

-- 1. Does the operation's contract with the cyanide transporter(s) require that the transporter(s) be certified under the Code? - 2.
-Is the cyanide transporter(s) certified under the Code? - 3.
-Does the operation have chain of custody records identifying all elements of the supply chain (producer, transporter(s), interim storage facilities) that handle the cyanide brought to its site?
-Are all identified transporters certified in compliance with the Code? - Finding: Is the operation in full compliance, substantial compliance, or non-compliance with Code of Practice 5.2.2?
+- 1. Verify that the operation's contract with the cyanide transporter(s) requires the transporter(s) be certified under international or industry standards. - 2.
+Confirm that the cyanide transporter(s) certified under international or industry standards. - 3.
+Ensure that the operation has chain of custody records identifying all elements of the supply chain (producer, transporter(s), interim storage facilities) that handle the cyanide brought to its site.

 5.3.
+HANDLING AND STORAGE

-HANDLING AND STORAGE: Protect workers and the environment during cyanide handling and storage.
+Principle: Protect workers and the environment during cyanide handling and storage.

-Code of Practice 5.3.1: Design and construct unloading, storage and mixing facilities consistent with sound, accepted engineering practices, quality control/quality assurance procedures, spill prevention and spill containment measures.
-(GGMC)
+Design and construct unloading, storage and mixing facilities consistent with sound, accepted engineering practices, quality control/quality assurance procedures, spill prevention and spill containment measures.

-- 1. Have facilities for unloading, storing and mixing cyanide been designed and constructed in accordance with cyanide producers' guidelines, applicable jurisdictional rules and/or other sound and accepted engineering practices for these facilities? - 2.
-Are unloading and storage areas for liquid and solid cyanide located away from people and surface waters?
-If not, has the operation evaluated the potential for releases to surface water and/or human exposure, and implemented precautions to minimize these potentials?
+- 1. Ensure that the facilities for unloading, storing and mixing cyanide been designed and constructed in accordance with cyanide producers' guidelines, applicable jurisdictional rules and/or other sound and accepted engineering practices for these facilities. - 2(a).
+Confirm that the unloading and storage areas for liquid and solid cyanide are located away from people and surface waters. - 2(b).
+If not compliant with 2(a), confirm that the operation evaluated the potential for releases to surface water and/or human exposure, and implemented precautions to minimize these potentials. - 3.
+Verify that liquid cyanide is unloaded on a surface that can minimize seepage to the subsurface. - 4.
+Confirm that the cyanide unloading area is designed and constructed to contain, recover or allow remediation of any leakage from the tanker truck.

-- 3. Is liquid cyanide unloaded on a concrete or other surface that can minimize seepage to the subsurface? - 4.
-Is the cyanide unloading area designed and constructed to contain, recover or allow remediation of any leakage from the tanker truck? - 5.
-Is there a method to prevent the overfilling of cyanide storage tanks, such as a level indicator and high-level alarm? - 6.
-Are cyanide mixing and storage tanks located on a concrete or other surface that can prevent seepage to the subsurface? - 7.
-Are secondary containments for cyanide storage and mixing tanks constructed of materials that provide a competent barrier to leakage? - 8.
-Is cyanide stored: - a) With adequate ventilation to prevent the build-up of hydrogen cyanide gas? - b) Under a roof, off the ground or with other measures to minimize the potential for contact of solid cyanide with water? - c) In a secure area where public access is prohibited, such as within the fenced boundary of the plant or within a separate fenced and locked area? - d) Separately from incompatible materials such as acids, strong oxidizers and explosives and apart from foods, animal feeds and tobacco products with berms, bunds, walls or other appropriate barriers that will prevent mixing? - Finding: Is the operation in full compliance, substantial compliance, or non-compliance with Code of Practice 5.3.1?
+5. Confirm that there is a system or mechanism in place to prevent the overfilling of cyanide storage tanks, such as a level indicator and high-level alarm.

+- 6. Ensure that the cyanide mixing and storage tanks located on a concrete or other surface that can prevent seepage to the subsurface. - 7.
+Ensure that there are secondary containments for cyanide storage and mixing tanks constructed of materials that provide a competent barrier to leakage. - 8.
+Ensure that is cyanide stored: - a) With adequate ventilation to prevent the build-up of hydrogen cyanide gas. - b) Under a roof, off the ground or with other measures to minimize the potential for contact of solid cyanide with water. - c) In a secure area where public access is prohibited, such as within the fenced boundary of the plant or within a separate fenced and locked area. - d) Separately from incompatible materials such as acids, strong oxidizers and explosives and apart from foods, animal feeds and tobacco products with berms, bunds, walls or other appropriate barriers that will prevent mixing.

 Code of Practice 5.3.2: Operate unloading, storage and mixing facilities using inspections, preventive maintenance and contingency plans to prevent or contain releases and control and respond to worker exposures.
-(GGMC)